 Smoking laced weeds create different symptoms than plain marijuana.
 Most users report that they know they’ve smoked something other than marijuana within 15 or 20 minutes after finishing a joint.
 The sensations are different.

 Each drug used to lace marijuana causes different symptoms.
 These include:

-Fentanyl: Fentanyl-laced marijuana is especially dangerous because it enters the brain faster than typical medical applications via a patch or lozenge.
-Clammy skin, slowed heart beat, seizures and severe drowsiness are all signs of fentanyl overdose.
-If you suspect that someone has accidently smoked fentanyl-laced marijuana, get them to a hospital immediately.
+- Fentanyl: Fentanyl-laced marijuana is especially dangerous because it enters the brain faster than typical medical applications via a patch or lozenge.
+Clammy skin slowed heartbeat, seizures, and severe drowsiness are all signs of a fentanyl overdose.
+If you suspect that someone has accidentally smoked fentanyl-laced marijuana, get them to a hospital immediately.
 Too much fentanyl can actually stop the heart and brain functions, and it’s easy to overdose on it when it’s mixed with marijuana.